NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

 * *deletebranchaftermerge* Specifies whether a branch should be automatically deleted or not once the branch has been merged.
 Currently only works with `Platform` equal to `AzureDevOps`, `Gitlab` or `Bitbucket`.
 * *setautomerge* Specifies whether a pull request should be merged automatically after passing all checks.
 Currently only works with `Platform` equal to `AzureDevOps`.
+* *failongiterror* Specified that NuKeeper should fail if git reports an error.